 My first Cantarus event was a big success.

 When I first joined the Cantarus team, one of the things that stood out was the prospect of attending networking events as part of my role in the marketing team.
-This was something new to me, but I was definitely keen to do it.
-Not only is it a day out of the office and away from the laptop screen, it's also an opportunity to really get stuck into the business side of things, meet new people and spend time with the rest of the team.
-So when I was asked to attend the chase live 2019 event, I was excited to see exactly what these events are all about.
+This was something new to me, but I was so keen to do it.
+Not only is it a day out of the office and away from the laptop screen, but it's also an opportunity to really get stuck into the business side of things, meet new people and spend time with the wider team.
+So when I was asked to attend the chase live event, I was excited to see just what these events are all about.

-Pulling into Euston Station the day before, I was feeling pretty relaxed and mostly excited.
+Pulling into Euston the day before, I was feeling pretty relaxed/mostly excited.
 I met my colleagues in the hotel bar, we had a glorious Italian for dinner (so many carbs) to prep us for the big day, then headed back to the hotel for an early night.